tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

 |**maxAgeInSeconds** (optional):|Browsers use this value to determine the duration (in seconds) to cache CORS preflight responses.
 This must be a non-negative integer.
 The larger this value is, the better performance will be, but the longer it will take for CORS policy changes to take effect.
 If it is not set, a default duration of 5 minutes will be used.|

 ###  <a name="bkmk_encryption"></a> Encryption Key
-While all Azure search indexes are encrypted by default using Microsoft-managed keys, indexes could also be configured to be encrypted with your own keys, managed in your Azure Key Vault.
-To learn more, see [Manage encryption keys in Azure Search](https://docs.microsoft.com/azure/search/search-security-manage-encryption-keys).
+While all Azure search indexes are encrypted by default using [service-managed keys](https://docs.microsoft.com/azure/security/azure-security-encryption-atrest#data-encryption-models), indexes could also be configured to be encrypted with your own keys, managed in your Azure Key Vault.
+To learn more, see [Azure Search encryption using customer-managed keys in Azure Key Vault](https://docs.microsoft.com/azure/search/search-security-manage-encryption-keys).

 > [!NOTE]
 > Encryption with customer-managed keys is a **preview** feature that is not available for free services.
 For paid services, it is only available for search services created on or after 2019-01-01, using the latest preview api-version (api-version=2019-05-06-preview).